-Road trips are a big part of travel nursing.
-When I was recruiting, it seemed like almost every traveler I worked with got to their assignment by driving their own car, traveling as little as 100 miles to as much as 3,100 miles.
+Road trips are a big part of being a travel nurse.
+When I was recruiting, it seemed like almost every traveler I worked with got to their new assignment by driving their own car, road tripping as little as 100 miles to as much as 3,100 miles.
 While it’s true that road trips are typically fun, they can also be risky, stressful and grueling.
-So, here are 45 tips for travel nursing road trips.
+Check out these tips for travel nursing road trips.

 1) Plan Your Road Trip

 The problem is that you could actually miss something that you would really like to see if you only knew it was there.
 You could also get stuck without knowing where the next place to sleep or rest is located.
-More importantly, travel nurses are often taking road trips to get to their next assignment, so time can be an important factor.
+More importantly, travel nurses are often taking road trips to get to their next travel nursing assignment, so time can be an important factor.
+Find your next assignment.

 2) Consider RoadTrippers.com